Sang565/Stream-processing-with-Spark-and-Kafka/README.md

 # Stream processing with Spark and Kafka
-This Spark-based code is used for the stream processing conducted at the S-Fog tier of the two-tier fog layer in our proposed multi-layer stream and big data analytics platform.
+This Spark-based code is conducted at the S-Fog tier of the two-tier fog layer in our proposed multi-layer stream and big data analytics platform in order to perform real-time stream processing on a large number of park-slot records streamed from multiple gateways at the edge layer.

 More details could be found in our publication in the IEEE Internet of Things journal here: